oicr-ibc/cssscl/DOCKER.rst

       $ docker build -t cssscl/ubuntucsss .

-   or if you did not add the docker user run it with the sudo command
+   or if you did not add user to docker group run it with the sudo command

     .. code-block:: bash